augustovictor/node-design-patterns-book-lab/README.md

 #### Decorator
 Used to add functionallity to an object instance.
 We can do it either by composition or augmenting.

+#### Adapter
+Allows us to access the functionality of an object using a different interface.
+Operations of the Adapter can also be a composition of one or more method invocations on the Adaptee.

+#### Strategy
+The Strategy pattern enables an object, called the Context, to support variations in its logic by extracting the variable parts into separate, interchangeable objects called Strategies.
+The context implements the common logic of a family of algorithms, while a strategy implements the mutable parts, allowing the context to adapt its behavior depending on different factors such as an input value, a system configuration, or user preferences.

+Approaches might have been the following:
+- Creating two different strategy families: one for the deserialization and the other for the serialization.
+This would have allowed reading from a format and saving into another.
+- Dynamically selecting the strategy, depending on the extension of the file provided; the Config object could have maintained a map extension->strategy and used it to select the right algorithm for the given extension.

 ---

 #### Observer